janosh/blog/content/posts/2018-11-23-two-loop-hyperopt/two-loop-hyperopt.md

     """
     model: instance of Model class
     data: instance of Data class
-    n_calls: 2-tuple of ints, number of iterations for the inner and outer minimization loop, resp.
+    n_calls: 2-tuple of ints, number of iterations for the (outer, inner) minimization loop
     methods: list of strings containing one or more of gp, dummy, forest specifies which of skopt's minimizers to try
     n_splits: int how many cross validations to perform, min=1
     """
-    outer_space = [
+    outer_space = [  # pun intended
         # number of layers
         Integer(1, 5, name="n_layers"),
         # optimizer's learning rate